-Repeat sentences are one of the most crucial and scoring segment of PTE speaking module.
-These questions aim at assessing the listening and speaking abilities of the test taker and that’s why forms a substantial and relatively scoring share of integrated weight age system of PTE.
+Repeat sentences are one of the most crucial and scoring segments of PTE speaking module.
+These questions aim at assessing the listening and speaking abilities of the test taker and that’s why forms a substantial and relatively scoring share of integrated weightage system of PTE.

 You may get, around 8 to 12 repeat sentences on your test date.

 You may follow the following tips to score well in PTE repeat sentences.

 - Be focused while listening to the sentence– Different people recommend different ways to master repeat sentences but the core strategy lies in your focus and prompt attempt to such questions.
 All you need to do is to practice concentration while listening to the foreign accent.
 When you start listening to a repeat sentence audio, close your eyes and listen to the sentence carefully.
 Then try to repeat the same sentence in a similar way just after the audio ends.
 I recommend you not to wait a single second after the audio completes because this will help you to remember the whole sentence without any gap.

 If you fail to remember the exact sentence in the real PTE test, you may follow the below tips to at least earn some points in the fluency and pronunciation segment.

 - Just say something on your own rather than just sticking or baffling around the exact content of the sentence.